hashicorp/terraform/website/source/docs/enterprise/packer/builds/index.html.md

 - Applications that use the build as part of the pipeline and merged into the version prior to running Packer on it

-When a new version of Packer configuration and associated scripts from GitHub or `packer push` is recieved, it automatically starts a new Packer build.
+When a new version of Packer configuration and associated scripts from GitHub or `packer push` is received, it automatically starts a new Packer build.
 That Packer build runs in an isolated machine environment with the contents of that version available to it.